rhk7913/archlinux.github.io/index.md

 ## Mount the file system

-Reference for explanation of mounting's purpose: https://man.archlinux.org/man/mount.8.en
+Reference for explanation of mounting's purpose: [https://man.archlinux.org/man/mount.8.en](url)

-Mounting the .iso file allows access as if the file was on a physical device.
+Mounting the .iso file allows access as if the file was on a physical device and placed into a optical drive.

 The following command will mount the .iso file:
 ```